6 Top Healthcare Marketing Examples

 However, you could be better served bidding on “knee replacement surgeon Atlanta” which would highly correlate to a patient that is a very warm lead.

-One of the top healthcare advertising trends in 2019 is leveraging social media advertising to promote and grow medical practices.
+One of the top healthcare marketing trends in 2021 is leveraging social media advertising to promote and grow medical practices.

 There are so many options and platforms to leverage how do you know which are best?

 Now that Facebook owns Instagram we find a combo of the two platforms, depending on your target marketing, is ideal.

 Here is an amazing case study and example of healthcare marketing leveraging social media ads for a client we were marketing COVID testing for back-to-school parents in Brooklyn, NY.